Skip to main content

 As we age, the production of these key hormones naturally declines.
 This process, whether it manifests as andropause in men or the menopausal transition in women, represents a fundamental change in the body’s internal signaling environment.
 The clear, strong commands that once directed robust regenerative activity become fainter and less consistent.
 The result is a cascade of biological consequences that you perceive as the symptoms of aging.

 Consider testosterone.
-In both men and women, it is a primary driver of lean and bone density.
+In both men and women, it is a primary driver of lean muscle mass and bone density.
 When its levels decline, the body receives a weaker signal to repair muscle fibers after exercise or to fortify the skeletal framework.

 This leads to a gradual loss of strength, a higher risk of injury, and a slower recovery process.
 Similarly, the decline in estrogen during perimenopause and post-menopause affects more than just reproductive health.
 Estrogen plays a significant role in cognitive function, skin elasticity, and cardiovascular health.
 Its diminishing presence can contribute to brain fog, changes in skin texture, and an altered metabolic profile.